-On May 29, 2008, the Company and Strongbow Exploration Inc. ("Strongbow") entered into an option agreement whereby the Company may earn a 100% interest in the Hay Duck property by reimbursing certain expenditures incurred to-date by Strongbow and assuming the annual option payments due under the original, underlying option agreement.
+On May 29, 2008, the Company and Strongbow Exploration Inc. ("Strongbow") entered into an option agreement whereby the Company may earn a 100% interest in the Hay Duck property by reimbursing certain expenditures incurred to-date by Strongbow and assuming the annual option payments due under an underlying option agreement with a third party.